 Typical engagement: $10K–$20K/month (confirm on discovery call)

 What Grow and Convert does well.
 Their Pain Point SEO method maps almost directly onto AEO buying-intent prompts.
-If your issue is traffic that does not convert, this team produces posts engineered to close, not to rank.
+If your issue is traffic that does not convert, this team produces posts engineered to close rather than rank.
 The pipeline attribution they publish openly is the cleanest of any agency on this list.

 Honest limitation.
 Narrow topical coverage.
 Not the team for broad awareness content or category education.
-You will hire them for the bottom 20 prompts in your set, not the full 60.
+You will hire them for the bottom 20 prompts in your set rather than the full 60.

 6. Foundation Marketing